Driving in Singapore can sometimes be challenging, even for seasoned drivers.

 17).
 When should you (and should not) renew the COE for your car?

 18). and more to come …

 Are you driving a car in Singapore now?
 Do you plan to drive in Singapore?

-If you have any questions on driving in Singapore, or if you want to share your driving experience in Singapore, please let us know in the comment box below.
+If you have any questions about driving in Singapore or if you want to share your driving experience in Singapore, please let us know in the comment box below.

 The community will help you.